 Heat this mixture over medium low heat, stirring constantly.
 The mixture will thicken and streaks from your whisk will appear, this usually takes about 3-5 minutes.
 Remove from the heat.
 Transfer the mixture from the saucepan to a clean bowl - let cool to room temperature.

 Make the dough.
-Whisk together the Bread Flour, Granulated Sugar, Matcha, Instant Yeast, Fine Salt and Non-Fat Dry Milk Powder in the bowl of your stand mixer.
+Whisk together the Bread Flour (270 gram), Granulated Sugar (100 gram), Matcha Powder (3 teaspoon), Instant Dry Yeast (1 1/4 teaspoon), Fine Salt (1 teaspoon), and Non-Fat Dry Milk Powder (1 teaspoon) in the bowl of your stand mixer.

-In a small bowl, whisk together the Whole Milk at Room Temperature, Vanilla Extract, whisked Egg and the cooled tangzhong.
+In a small bowl, whisk together the Whole Milk (70 gram), Vanilla Extract (1 teaspoon), whisked Egg (1) and the cooled tangzhong.

 Add the liquid ingredients to the dry ingredients.
 With the dough hook, knead blend for a few minutes until just combined.

-Add the Unsalted Butter and knead the dough for about 7-10 more minutes.
+Add the Unsalted Butter (2 tablespoon) and knead the dough for about 7-10 more minutes.
 It will feel elastic and slightly sticky.

 Knead the dough into a ball shape and place into a greased bowl.
 Cover and place in a warm place to rise for 1 1/2 hours.

 Make the turtles.
 After dough is done rising, weigh your dough.
 Divide it into 8 equally sized pieces.
 Reserve 2 of the pieces for the heads and feet of the turtles.